100-m/nx.digital/doc/security.md

 ### How it works in NeoXam?

-We create access only on-demand according to the project.
-The cloud admin manager grants or removes access according to the team allocation.
-That means after the development phases only the support team can access to the customer application.
+Only cloud administrators have access to AWS, Firebase, Zeit or Auth0 console.
+Users administrators accounts are created for the client and dedicated developers during the implementation phase.
+At any time, developer access can be removed by users administrator, at least one access will be needed by the support team to check on the data or users.

 ## SSH keys